 Bed bugs are tiny insects that like to hide in your clothing and on your body.
 They can crawl into your hair, under your clothes, and even your skin.
 The tiny insects will use your body to get around when they infest your house.

 They can crawl up your body and get into your clothes by hiding in pockets or inside pouches during travel.
-When bed bugs enter these items, they will move around freely until they find an area where there is no tension from the fabric holding them back—such as behind buttons or zippers on shirts or pants (this also makes it easier for them to sneak out).
+When bed bugs enter these items, they will move around freely until they find an area with no tension from the fabric holding them back—such as behind buttons or zippers on shirts or pants (this also makes it easier to sneak out).
 Don’t let bed bugs spread in your home.
 Know how professionals that do bed bug extermination in Fort Worth, TX, act with these kinds of emergencies.